 In other words, you must define the project scope.

 Defining scope is only as time-intensive as you make it.
-Whether it’s a simple email to the team, bulleting expectations, or a multi-page document that includes refined details, there are many ways to set expectations.
+Whether it’s a simple email to the team or a multi-page document that includes refined details, there are many ways to set expectations.
 Incorporate what the objectives are, what resources you will need, and what can be expected in regards to deliverables and success metrics.

-No matter how detailed your project scope description is, in this post, we’ll break down what the key elements are and how you can kick-off your project successfully with a well-built project scope brief.
+In this article, we’ll break down key elements of defining project scope and how you can kick-off your project successfully with a well-built project scope statement template.

-6 things every project scope brief should include
+6 things every project scope statement should include

 The details of your brief will depend on your specific project, but there are a few key elements that you should always include:

-It is important to be painfully clear in your objective statements.
+It’s important to be painfully clear in your objective statements.
 Everyone should understand what they mean and you should use language that has no chance of being misinterpreted.
-This not only makes the project tasks easier to build, but it also serves as insurance if debates breakout later about what the true goal of the project is.
+This not only makes the project tasks easier to build, but it also serves as insurance if debates break out later about what the true goal of the project is.

 Be sure to make these objectives measurable, even if the metric seems very simple.
 For example, one of your objectives could be as specific as “Increase engagement by 20%” or “Launch MVP of new chat feature”.
 With these examples, you’ll want to be incredibly specific about what “engagement” means and how your team defines “MVP”.
 Without a clear definition documented, it’s easy to forget and leaves more room for interpretation.

-Lastly, be sure to include what will not be a part of the scope.
+Lastly, include what won’t be a part of the scope.
 This lessens the chance for guessing.